thanhtran3k/countdownToLunarNewYear/README.md

 * cd <your-app-name>
 * npm start (to check if it works or not)
 * copy my 'src' and paste it into your project folder.
-* And then you can you it.
+* And then you can use it.

 Read the docs of create-react-app